MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

    ...
    ```

-   You have now extracted the data from Azure Data Lake Storage Gen2 into Azure Databricks.
+   You have now extracted MAG data from Azure Storage into Azure Databricks.

 ## Compute Author H-Index